Property

 Title

-The title of a property is a friendlier alternative to the name when the property name-value pair is displayed.
+The title provides a more user-friendly alternative to the name when displaying the property.

-Use the title when the name is difficult to read, when you need to use characters that are not allowed in the name, or to provide different capitalization.
+Use titles when the property name is difficult to read, when you need characters not allowed in names, or to use different capitalization.

 Value

 The value of the property – or values if the property has the multiple flag.
-When a property has multiple values, all the values share the same property datatype.
+Multiple values of a property all share the same datatype.

 Property datatypes